gregmarine/ByGregMarine.com/Blog/src/2024/12/08_im-the-rebel-spy.md

 I'm heading up to Indiana this weekend.
 I haven't been up since the first weekend of June.
 Lord willing, I'll make more trips up next year.
 Only my parents have been coming down for visits.
 Malachi won't come anymore and my grandmother can't make the trip down.
 That leaves me needing to go up to see Malachi and grandma.
 This is the first year when I didn't make long visits.
 I had hoped to spent a few weeks this holiday season.
 But that didn't work out after all.

+I think I need to be making some changes to my *routine*.
+Things have been going well and smooth.
+But I have a sense that I need to tweak things a little bit from what I've somewhat stumbled upon lately.